Encapsulation

 Voxwrite-logo

 Additive manufacturing, especially 3D printing, has become a consolidated technology in construction and prototyping.
-The Voxwrite project wants to take it one step further, using droplet-based microfluidics to design more complex materials (project no. ANR-23-CE10-0018-02).
+The Voxwrite project wants to take it one step further, using droplet-based microfluidics to design complex 4D materials (project no. ANR-23-CE10-0018-02).

 References